luru-eb/grpc-todo-list/README.md

 There are two problems with layered/onion/clean architectures:

-### Mock-heavy and regid rules around dependency management
+### Mock-heavy and rigid rules around dependency management

 The first problem with this approach/architecture is you start to get many [abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) around concepts that are really abstracted.
 For example, using a repository pattern to abstract Django ORM.
 Django ORM is already a repository pattern, it has already given you a persistence ignorance since you can change the underlying database implementation.